thought-machine/please-codelabs/README.md

-# please-codelabs
+# Please codelabs
-This repo contains the reference for each of the [Please codelabs](https://please.build)!
+This repo contains the reference working examples for each of the [Please codelabs](https://please.build)!